Qa'a: End of reign

-Tomb
+Death

+Burial

-Qa'a had a fairly large tomb in Abydos which measures 98.5 X 75.5 feet or 30 X 23 meters.
+In Abydos, the Tomb of Qa'a (Tomb Q) was a fairly large tomb, which measures 98.5 X 75.5 feet or 30 X 23 meters.
 A long reign is supported by the large size of this ruler's burial site at Abydos.
 This tomb was excavated by German archaeologists in 1993 and proved to contain 26 satellite (i.e. sacrificial) burials.
-A seal impression bearing Hotepsekhemwy's name was found near the entrance of the tomb of Qa'a (Tomb Q) by the German Archaeological Institute in the mid-1990s.
-The discovery of the seal impression has been interpreted as evidence that Qa'a was buried, and therefore succeeded, by Hotepsekhemwy, the founder of the second dynasty of Egypt, as Manetho states.
 The beautiful tomb stela of Qa'a is now on display at the University of Pennsylvania Museum of Archaeology and Anthropology.

+A number of year labels have also been discovered dating to his reign at the First Dynasty burial site of Umm el-Qa'ab in Abydos.
+Qa'a is believed to have ruled Egypt around 2916 BCE.

+High Officials

 The tomb of one of Qa'a's state officials at Saqqara—a certain nobleman named Merka—contained a stele with many titles.
 There is a second Sed festival attested.
 This fact plus the high quality of a number of royal steles depicting the king implies that Qa'a's reign was a fairly stable and prosperous period of time.

+Succession

+A seal impression bearing Hotepsekhemwy's name was found near the entrance of the tomb of Qa'a (Tomb Q) by the German Archaeological Institute in the mid-1990s.
+The discovery of the seal impression has been interpreted as evidence that Qa'a was buried, and therefore succeeded, by Hotepsekhemwy, the founder of the second dynasty of Egypt, as Manetho states.

-A number of year labels have also been discovered dating to his reign at the First Dynasty burial site of Umm el-Qa'ab in Abydos.
-Qa'a is believed to have ruled Egypt around 2916 BCE.
-A dish inscribed with the name and titles of Qa'a was discovered in the tomb of Seth-Peribsen (Tomb P of Petrie).
+A dish inscribed with the name and titles of Qa'a was discovered in the tomb of second dynasty pharaoh Seth-Peribsen (Tomb P of Petrie).